A Joint Optimization of Buffer and Splitter Insertion for Phase-Skipping Adiabatic Quantum-Flux-Parametron Circuits: Experimental Results

 \section{Experimental Results}

-All circuit comparisons were made using a common netlist acquired from \cite{benchmarks}.
-In Table \ref{tab:sota}, we compare our benchmark results against the reported state of the art values from \cite{SOTA}.
-Since runtimes are not reported in \cite{SOTA}, we can not make runtime comparisons but our algorithm of polynomial-time complexity achieves results comparable to their reported results without phase-skipping, achieving a minor 0.3\% improvement on average.
-When we exploit phase-skipping clocking schemes our algorithm on average saves 48.6\%, 63.4\% and 70.3\% of total B/S count for circuits with 1,2,and 3 phase-skips enabled.
+All circuit comparisons are made using common netlists acquired from \cite{benchmarks}.
+Currently, the only other way to utilize phase-skipping is buffer chain reduction proposed in \cite{Nphase} in which an existing netlist is optimized without phase-skipping and any inserted buffers that would be redundant under phase-skipping are removed.
+We apply this method to our benchmark circuits and compare the total buffer and splitter costs to our iterative algorithm for 1, 2, 3, and 4 phase-skipping enabled circuits in Table \ref{tab:bcr}.
+Our results demonstrate the saving benefits of phase-skipping netlist optimization as we achieve 6.7\%, 19.5\%, 26.6\% and 31.6\% average savings over buffer chain reduction for 1, 2, 3, and 4 phase-skipping circuits respectively.
+These savings demonstrate the impact of our approach to joint buffer and splitter netlist optimization for phase-skipping circuits.

-The only other method to exploit phase-skipping is buffer chain reduction proposed in \cite{Nphase}.
-In this method an existing netlist is optimized without phase-skipping and inserted buffers that would be redundant under phase-skipping are removed.
-We apply buffer chain reduction to our 0-phase skipping optimized netlists and compare results to our iterative algorithm for 1, 2 and 3 phase-skipping enabled circuits in Table \ref{tab:bcr}.
-Our results demonstrate the saving benefits of phase-skipping netlist optimization as we achieve 6.7\%, 15.6\% and 22.9\% savings over buffer chain reduction for 1, 2, and 3 phase-skipping circuits respectively.
+In Table \ref{tab:sota}, we demonstrate the impact of our algorithm by comparing against benchmark results for the reported state of the art values from \cite{SOTA}, for both total buffer and splitter count (BS) and total JJ count (JJs).
+By exploiting phase-skipping clocking schemes our algorithm on average saves 47.8\%, 63.3\%, 69.4\%, and 74.1\% of total BS count for circuits with 1, 2, 3, and 4 phase-skips enabled.
+These buffer and splitter savings result in average savings of 26.3\%, 34.7\%, 38.2\%, and 40.7\% in total circuit JJ count for 1, 2, 3 and 4 phase-skips respectively.
+Critically, for the largest circuit in the benchmark alu32, we save 60\% of the total JJ count by using 4 phase-skipping circuits.